 GST is a value added tax levied at all points in the supply chain with credit allowed for any tax paid on inputs acquired for use in making the supply.
 Therefore, it is the end consumer who bears this tax.

-With the implementation of the GST, the registration procedure would be centralized and businesses would no longer have to obtain multiple VAT registration as a single GST registration would be applicable across whole of India.
+With the implementation of the GST, the registration procedure would be centralised and businesses would no longer have to obtain multiple VAT registration as a single GST registration would be applicable across the whole of India.

 Therefore once GST is rolled out, thousands of Startups having an annual turnover of less than Rs.
 10 lakhs would be exempted from collection and filing of GST returns.

 The Prime Minister said consumer empowerment would be the focus of the new Consumer Protection Act being formulated by the government, which would redress grievances in the shortest possible time and make more stringent norms for curbing misleading advertisements.

 “Protection of consumer interests is a priority of the government.
 This is also reflected in our resolution of New India.
 Moving beyond consumer protection, New India will have best consumer practices and consumer prosperity,” Modi said, adding that a Central Consumer Protection Authority would also be set up with executive powers.

 We all know that post GST, India will only pay a consolidated tax, against a plethora of taxes prior to GST.
 This will help in streamlining and simplifying the whole process of indirect taxation in India.
 However, what we do not know about is GST’s benefits to different sectors of the industry.
 In this post, we’ll be unfolding some benefits of GST, for the startup sector in India.

 Mentioned below are three key ways in which Indian startups will benefit from the new taxation regime: